Model Selection Consistency of Lasso for Empirical Data

 We generate the response $y$ by

 where $X_1$, $X_2$ and $\e$ are i.i.d random variables from Gaussian distribution with mean $0$ and variance $1$.
-The third predictor $X_3$ is generated to be correlated with other parameters as follow two cases
+The third predictor $X_3$ is generated to be correlated with other parameters as the following two cases:

 and

 where $e$ is i.i.d random variable with the same setting as $\e$.